UK Self-Employed Tax Calculator

 Using Accounting Software

 If you use some accounting software packages that have a self-employed plan, they will often include a tax estimate.
 One example is QuickBooks.
 The sole trader plan starts from £10 per month.
+Sage UK offer a simple free sole trader plan.

 QuickBooks Banner with discount